Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 A car parked in a driveway, surrounded by tools and oil jugs.
 A mechanic's hand reaches into the engine bay, performing an oil change

-Taking care of your car’s engine and staying on top of oil changes are key ways to save money in the long run.
-I’ve learned some tricks over the years to keep costs down while still giving my car the TLC it needs.
+Taking care of your car’s engine and keeping up with oil changes are key ways to save money in the long run.
+Over the years, I’ve learned some tricks to keep costs down while still giving my car the TLC it needs.

 Understanding Oil Change Frequency